Mostafa-Ghorab/Talabat-Business-Insights-and-Analysis/README.md

-# Talabat SQL Data Analysis
+# Talabat Business Insights and Analysis
 **By Mostafa Ghorab**

 ## Executive Summary